jason-davey/studio/PLAYBOOK.md

 ## 9. Troubleshooting

-- **Error: `FirebaseError: Installations: Missing App configuration value: "projectId"`**
+- **Error: `FirebaseError: Installations: Missing App configuration value: "projectId"` or other Firebase initialization errors:**
-    *   **Solution:** Ensure `.env.local` is correct and restart dev server.
-See 2.2.
+    *   **Solution:** Ensure `.env.local` is correctly created and populated with all `NEXT_PUBLIC_FIREBASE_*` variables from your Firebase project settings.
+Restart your Next.js development server after creating/modifying `.env.local`.
+See section 2.2.
+- **Login/Registration Not Working:**
+    *   Ensure you have enabled "Email/Password" as a sign-in method in your Firebase project's Authentication settings.
+    *   Check browser console for specific Firebase Auth error codes.
 - **Remote Config Values Not Updating:**
     *   Ensure "Publish changes" in Firebase Remote Config.
-Note fetch intervals.
+Note fetch intervals (minimumFetchIntervalMillis).
 - **A/B Test Not Starting/No Data:**
-    *   Check activation event.
-Verify Firebase Analytics.
+    *   Check activation event in Firebase A/B Testing.
+Verify Firebase Analytics is correctly set up and receiving events.
 - **Preview Page (`/landing-preview`) Not Showing Correct Content:**
     *   Ensure you clicked "Render A/B Versions for Preview" from Step 4.
 Check URL for `configA` and `configB`.
 The preview page currently only shows Hero section variations by default (other sections are based on a default or static blueprint).
 - **AI Suggestions Not Working:**
-    *   Check browser console.
+    *   Check browser console for errors.
 Ensure Genkit dev server (`npm run genkit:dev`) is running if testing locally.
 Verify Firebase/Google Cloud project setup for Genkit.
 Try using "Campaign Focus / Keywords" in Step 4 for better results.
 - **JSON Blueprint Upload Error (Step 1):**
     *   Ensure the file is valid JSON and matches the expected `PageBlueprint` structure (see `src/types/recommendations.ts`).
 Key fields like `pageName` and `heroConfig` are usually expected.
 - **Guided Walkthrough Issues:**